-Burford School has signed up to the Oxfordshire Young Carers School Standards because we believe that any student, who is a Young Carer, should be able to access support to enable them to achieve their full personal and academic potential.
+Burford School was presented with the Oxfordshire Schools Standard Bronze Award in July 2017, in recognition for all its work in providing excellent support for students identified as Young Carers.
+We believe that all students should be able to access support to enable them to achieve their full personal and academic potential.

 We aim to raise awareness of who may be a Young Carer, what their needs are and how their life can be different from that of their peers, through assemblies, lunch time group meetings and information posted on the Young Carers’ noticeboard.